MicrosoftDocs/dataexplorer-docs/data-explorer/configure-managed-identities-cluster.md

 * Install the [Azure Data Explorer NuGet package](https://www.nuget.org/packages/Azure.ResourceManager.Kusto/).
 * Install the [Azure.Identity NuGet package](https://www.nuget.org/packages/Azure.Identity/) for authentication.
-* [Create an Azure AD application](/azure/active-directory/develop/howto-create-service-principal-portal) and service principal that can access resources.
+* [Create a Microsoft Entra application](/azure/active-directory/develop/howto-create-service-principal-portal) and service principal that can access resources.
 You add role assignment at the subscription scope and get the required `Directory (tenant) ID`, `Application ID`, and `Client Secret`.

 #### Create or update your cluster